What is sexual violence?

 UK emergency number: 999.
 The above members of staff can help you refer to the below organisations.
 These agencies can refer you on to the police and they can help you report the incident.

 A Sexual Assault Referral Centre (SARC) provides services to survivors of rape or sexual assault regardless of whether the survivor chooses to reports the offence to the police or not.
+They are designed to be comfortable and multi-functional, providing private space for interviews and examinations, and some may also offer counselling services.
+“SARC”s have specialist staff that are trained to help you make informed decisions about what you want to do next.
 It is recommended that the survivor goes with a friend the process can take a long time.

 Our nearest Local SARC: Haven Whitechapel 020 7247 4787

-An ISVA is trained to look after a person’s needs, and to ensure that they receive care and understanding.
+An Independent Sexual Violence Adviser (ISVA) is trained to look after a person’s needs, and to ensure that they receive care and understanding.
 ISVAs will help them understand how the criminal justice process works, and will explain things, such as what will happen if they report to the police, and the importance and process of forensic DNA retrieval.
 An ISVA is there to provide information only so that they can make the right decision.
 By contacting them, they are not expected to report any offence to the police.